richmedina/vot-dev/README.md

   - 'Mary - words', 'Mary - phones' [consistent spelling and spacing]
   - 'Word-john', 'phone-John' [both singular; identifying information '-john' is placed and spelled consistently; capitalization is irrelevant]

+What is **required**:
+* Must have a time-aligned word tier
+* Must have a time-aligned phone tier
+* Must have an identical inverval boundary (not close enough, identical) between word onset and start of first phone
+* While the orthography (ie: alphabet) of the elements in the word tier does not matter, the label of the phone tier must use Latin orthography
+* Phone labels can use any romanization system (if the language does not use Latin orthography), as long as the initial element is a stop (ie: <p>, <t>, <k>, <ʈ>, <ɟ> etc.), for example:
+  - Allowed: 't', 'p0', 'kw', 'kk', etc.
+  - Not allowed: 'at', '1p', '-k', etc.

+*Note that any other tiers (eg: 'notes' or 'utterances') will be ignored.

 What is **prohibited**:
 * Tier labels with inconsistent naming, for example: